About me

 Why public toilets?
 Because they’re fundamental to everyone (in my instance they’ve helped me shop for longer), and they’ve been completely overlooked by designers (I do like a niche).

-I work at the Helen Hamlyn Centre for Design at the Royal College of Art on a design research project called Out of Order, looking at ways to design improvements to public toilets and public toilet provision for older people.
-This in turn is part of TACT3 – an academic research project to ‘help older people manage problems with continence through theory, tools and technology’.
+One design research project that I undertook here was called Out of Order, and looked at ways to design improvements to public toilets and public toilet provision for older people.
+This in turn was part of TACT3 – an academic research project to ‘help older people manage problems with continence through theory, tools and technology’.

-For Out of Order I’ve spent a year speaking first to over 100 members of the public about the problems with public toilets, and then to 20 toilet-related professionals about the problems of providing them.
+For Out of Order I spent a year speaking first to over 100 members of the public about the problems with public toilets, and then to 20 toilet-related professionals about the problems of providing them.

 I then began to focus on how people can find a public toilet that meets their needs – nearby, open and accessible to them.